Fertilize Now? No kidding?

 Imagine my surprise in my Master Gardener classes a few years ago to learn that NOW is the time to fertilize your perennials!
 I was totally surprised!
 I have included some affiliate links to Amazon for a couple of fertilizers.
 I could earn a commission if you purchase via those links and that helps pay the bills on my website.
 Thanks for your support.

-Our instructor, Barbara Mills, advised that late February and into early March is the perfect time to fertilize your perennials so that they have a “spring breakfast” ready and waiting when they wake up and start sprouting.
-Your plants wake up hungry, just like we humans do, so it is good practice to have a granular time-release fertilizer sprinkled around the plant’s base so that it is dispersed by rains or snows waiting for those first emerging sprouts.
+Our instructor, Barbara Mills, advised that late February and early March is the perfect time to fertilize your perennials so that they have a “spring breakfast” ready and waiting when they wake up and start sprouting.
+Your plants wake up hungry, just like we humans do, so it is good practice to have an Osmocote Smart-Release Plant Food sprinkled around the plant’s base so that it is dispersed by rains or snows waiting for those first emerging sprouts.

 You can just sprinkle and blend the pellets into your compost.
 The fertilizer needs to have been dispersed and rained or snowed into the ground and bonded with the micro-elements which will be ready to feed the plant as it wakes up.

-Yes, a chemical fertilizer is more readily available, but if you are using an organic and you know that’s best, there needs to be some time for a breakdown of its components so that the nutrients are available to the roots.
+Yes, a chemical fertilizer is more readily available, but if you are using an Organic Slow Release Fertilizer and you feel that organic will be best, there needs to be some time for a breakdown of its components so that the nutrients are available to the roots.

 Most important: use a weak solution of a balanced fertilizer.
 You all know the NPK rating (Nitrogen/Phosphorus/Potassium).
 Use a very weak solution because too much fertilizer might give you quick green growth, but too much nitrogen causes the growth to be weak and more susceptible to insect and disease damage.